 It's painful to watch her become this way, Tom – almost as if she has given up on, well...
 PEOPLE?

 Definitely hard to believe she's the same bubbly lady who once sang (with gusto!) in the shower, bottled her own nectarines and enjoyed social bus trip outings with the Senior Citizens club.
-Instead she prefers to stay at home alone - and just sit.
-Her family now worry because Maria has become frail and unwell and can clearly no longer cope by herself.
+Instead she prefers to stay at home alone.
+And just sit.
+Her family now worry because Maria has become so frail and unwell that she can clearly no longer cope by herself.
 Just, heart-breaking.

 In the meantime, just one question... sorry, Tom.

-Because I know you're such a busy man...
+Because I know you're such a busy and important man...

 Would you mind if some devious little snot did this to YOUR dear old Mum?!?!

-Yours, in Disgust (and on behalf of poor broken Maria)
+Yours, in Disgust (and on behalf of beautiful but broken Maria)